Crestina2001/gpt_helper/README.md

 # gpt_helper
 Hello, chatGPT.
-Here is a repo containing the paper for you.
+Here is a repo containing the materials provided for you.